fordsfords/rdtsc/README.md

 Note that the value is not synchronized to "wall clock" time, nor is it calibrated to any particular time period.

-Also included in this project is a "calibration()" function, which empirically measures the timer tick frequency.
+Also included in this project is a function "rdtsc_calibrate()" function, which empirically measures the timer tick frequency.

 ## Usage